Probate Q&A Series

 1. Detailed Answer

-When someone dies without a valid will in North Carolina, a family member or other entitled person files a petition for Letters of Administration.
+When someone dies without a valid will in North Carolina, a family member or other entitled person applies for Letters of Administration.
 These letters grant authority to collect assets, pay debts and distribute the estate under N.C.
 Gen. Stat. § 28A-6-2.
-The timeline varies based on court schedules, notice requirements and whether anyone contests the appointment.
+The timeline varies based on clerk schedules and whether anyone contests the appointment.

 Typical Timeline